-- readjust the safe harbour provided by the VBER to its intended scope, as regards the four areas of dual distribution, parity obligations, active sales restrictions and certain indirect measures restricting online sales; - provide stakeholders with up-to-date guidance for a business environment reshaped by the growth of ecommerce and online platforms and ensuring a more harmonised application of the vertical rules across the EU; and - reduce compliance costs for businesses, notably small and medium-sized enterprises, by simplifying and clarifying certain provisions perceived as particularly complex and difficult to implement (see also the background note accompanying the two drafts).
+- readjust the safe harbour provided by the VBER to its intended scope, as regards the four areas of dual distribution, parity obligations, active sales restrictions, and certain indirect measures restricting online sales; - provide stakeholders with up-to-date guidance for a business environment reshaped by the growth of ecommerce and online platforms and ensuring a more harmonised application of the vertical rules across the EU; and - reduce compliance costs for businesses, notably small and medium-sized enterprises, by simplifying and clarifying certain provisions perceived as particularly complex and difficult to implement.

-For details, see Rohrßen, ZVertriebsR (Journal on Distribution Law) 2021, 293 et seq.
+For details, see Rohrßen, ZVertriebsR 2021, 293 et seq. and, with a structural synopsis, Rothermel/Rohrßen, IHR 2022, 221-230.